-Run by a chinese family (mother, son and dad) this lor mai farn stall sells out pretty quickly.
+Run by a chinese family, the Kok’s (mother, son and dad) this lor mai farn stall sells out pretty quickly.
 And if there’s any doubt as to the tastiness of its merchandise, here’s a sign of a cut out “thumbs up” and 5000 likes, to convince patrons of its worthiness.

 The lady smiles at me and says, ” Ours is the same as Kampar lor mai farn.
 But our special sauce, not same.
 We add har-mai (fried dried baby shrimp), so not same.”